tristantudorof/Case-Study-Analyzing-Customer-Churn-in-Power-BI/README.md

 <img width="894" height="502" alt="Screenshot 2025-12-22 at 9 41 58 PM" src="https://github.com/user-attachments/assets/9ff3517b-d6b3-41f8-bb23-7e1531d83975" />

-From the map with Conditional Formating we can see that CA is the State with the highest churn rate, with 63%.
+From the map with Conditional Formating I can see that CA is the State with the highest churn rate, with 63%.

+# Insights Discovered So Far

+1. The churn rate for Databel is ~27%
+2. ~45% of the reasons why customers churn are related to competitors.
+3. The churn rate in California is abnormally high, >60%